 Mr Steve Tottie

-Responsibilities: Is responsible for the leadership of the board, setting its agenda and ensuring its effectiveness on all aspects of its role.
-Close working relationship with the Headteacher.
+Responsibilities: Supports the Chair of Governors in fulfilling their role.
+Holds Leaders to account and ensures that appropriate challenge is raised of the school leadership team.
+Provides strategic oversight on Health and Safety.
 Appointment to the board: Joined the governing body in 2007.
-Appointed as Chair in 2008.
-Current directorships/business interests: Chair of Governors at Chapelford Village Primary School.
-Career experience: Although retired, my profession was with Cheshire Fire and Rescue Service for 35 years where I was fortunate to be responsible for fire stations in and around the Warrington area and later further afield in mid and south Cheshire.
+Appointed as Chair in 2008 until 2021.
+He is now Vice Chair of Governors.
+Current directorships/business interests: Vice Chair of Governors at Chapelford Village Primary School, Health and Safety link governor Career experience: Although retired, my profession was with Cheshire Fire and Rescue Service for 35 years where I was fortunate to be responsible for fire stations in and around the Warrington area and later further afield in mid and south Cheshire.
 Skills and experience: Through his professional life and governance experience, Steve brings a wealth of strategic, commercial and business management experience to the governing body.

 Mrs Anne Marie Worrall